Articles on basic care and considerations for new or prospective owners.

 Meet the hedgehogs of Hedgehog Valley!

-We have gotten a lot of questions from people about breeding hedgehogs, so I thought it might be helpful to put up a web page sharing some of our practices and experiences.
-We have been breeding African pygmy hedgehogs since summer of '96 and have had over 150 litters born here (as of 1/02).
-While it may seem like kind of a downer, we feel that we would be irresponsible if we didn't cover some of the negative aspects of breeding first.
+We have been breeding African pygmy hedgehogs since 1996 and have had over 300 litters born here.
+While it may seem like kind of a downer, it feels like it would be irresponsible if we didn't cover some of the negative aspects of breeding first.
 Here are some important things to consider:

 * Can you bear the idea that you may lose the babies?
 It is very common for first time moms to abandon or cannibalize their litters.
 The overall survival rate for hedgehog babies (based on a study of 1000 litters) is about 70%.
 The first litter born at Hedgehog Valley did not survive.

 * Can you bear the idea that you may lose the mom?
 It can happen.
-I nearly lost the mom who had Hedgehog Valley's first litter, and if I had not rushed her to the vet immediately for an emergency c-section (partially absorbed babies were stuck in the horns of her uterus), she would not have survived.
+I nearly lost the mom who had Hedgehog Valley's first litter, and if I had not rushed her to the vet for an emergency c-section, she would not have survived.
 I have been fortunate and have only lost one female to childbirth related problems, but it can and does happen.

 * Do you have homes for the offspring, or are you prepared to care for them if you can't find homes for them?
-Don't assume that you will be able to make a lot of money selling hedgies.
-You won't.
-Babies may not sell at all, and in some areas, you might not even be able to give them away.
+Don't assume that you will be able to make a lot of money selling hedgehogs.
+Babies may not sell at all, so be prepared to keep them or to have homes lined up before you breed.

-* Are you prepared to hand feed the babies should something go wrong??
+* Are you prepared to hand feed the babies if something goes wrong?
 This is very time consuming and doesn't always work.
-It can be really painful to lose babies after you have spent days or weeks trying to help them along.
+It can be really heart breaking to lose babies after you have spent days or weeks trying to help them along.

-* Are you able to leave the mom alone for the two to three weeks that she will most likely want privacy for, after the babies are born?
+* Are you able to leave the mom alone for the two to three weeks that she will most likely want privacy, after the babies are born?
 Disturbing the babies to early can cause mom to kill them.

 * Will you have time to play with and socialize the babies once they are old enough to be handled?

 * If you live in the US, are you willing to work with a veterinarian and obtain a USDA license?
-A license is required if you plan to sell, or even give away, the babies.
+A license is required if you have more than three females.

-If you've thought about these things and you're prepared for the worst (but, of course, hoping for the best!), then you're ready for the next set of considerations.
+If you've thought about these things and you're prepared for the worst, you're ready to keep reading!

 Characteristics of the female:

-You will want to make sure, first of all, that your female is healthy.
-It doesn't hurt to take her to the veterinarian for a health check to make sure she is free of internal and external parasites.
-You will want to make sure she is not too fat (can she roll into a ball?) and not too thin (are her sides "sunken" looking?).
-The ideal age for a first time mom is between 6 and 12 months.
+You will want to make sure that your female is healthy.
+It is a good idea to take her to the veterinarian for a wellness check.
+You will want to make sure she is not too fat (can she roll into a ball?) and not too thin (are her sides sunken looking?).
+The ideal age for a first time mom is between 5 and 12 months.
 Any younger, and she is probably not physically mature enough.
-Female hedgies can conceive when they are as young as 8 weeks old, but it's not healthy for them and can cause nutritional deficiencies and other problems.
-Older hedgies can become first time moms, but in our experiences they tend to have more problems with abandonment or cannibalization of their babies.
-Female hedgies do go into menopause at approximately 2-1/2 to 3 years of age, and many of the females we have seen people breed at older than 2-1/2 have had problems with nutritional deficiencies or childbirth related deaths, so typically our females are retired from breeding at around age 2-1/2.

-Temperament is an important thing to consider when deciding whether or not to breed a female.
-There is reason to believe that a good chunk of hedgehog temperament is inherited, so breeding friendly hedgies is the best way to increase your chances of getting friendly babies.
+Temperament is an important thing to consider when deciding whether or not to breed your female hedgehog.
+Much of hedgehog temperament is inherited, so selecting for friendliness helps to increase your chance of getting friendly babies.

 Characteristics of the male: